codacy/codacy-rubocop/docs/description/Performance_BigDecimalWithNumericArgument.md

-This cop identifies places where numeric argument to BigDecimal should be converted to string.
+Identifies places where numeric argument to BigDecimal should be converted to string.
 Initializing from String is faster than from Numeric for BigDecimal.